 7. Contact information

 You may need to give the contact information of your data privacy department or the concerned point of contact so that your customers can reach out if they have any queries or questions.
-The contact details could consist of a generic email address if your company’s privacy department have one or the official email address of the employee who is responsible to deal with customer complaints related to privacy.
+The contact details could include a generic email address if your company’s privacy department has one of the official email addresses of the employee responsible for dealing with customer complaints related to privacy.

-You may also give contact details of your data protection officer i.e. an official email address or a contact number if your company does not own a separate data privacy department.
+You may also give the contact details of your data protection officer, i.e. an official email address or a contact number if your company does not own a separate data privacy department.

 Here is an example of the above clause:

-Note: The following contact details provided in the above example is dummy data.
+Note: The following contact details in the above example are dummy data.

-The GDPR compliance statement is an opportunity to inform the data subjects i.e an organisation’s customers, clients, and the relevant EU or UK data protection authority about your efforts to comply with the law.
+The GDPR compliance statement is an opportunity to inform the data subjects, i.e. an organization’s customers, clients, and the relevant EU or UK data protection authority, about your efforts to comply with the law.

 Your GDPR Compliance Statement is not a legal requirement but does reaffirm your commitment to GDPR principles.